RepubblicaTech/CTkEmu/README.md

 # CTkEMU: a GUI frontend for QEMU written in Python with Customtkinter

-Have you ever thought of the possibility to have a graphical interface for QEMU like Virt-manager?
+Have you ever thought of the possibility to have a graphical interface for QEMU like Virt-manager, but for systems like Windows or Mac OS?
 I tried many of them, but they were either outdated or they simply wouldn't work.

 CTkEMU is a modern approach that uses Python with Customtkinter to easily launch QEMU VMs with a modern GUI: